Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/ampli.md

     In the web app open the **Sources** page and select the NodeJS Source you want to update.
 In the modal, change the runtime from `TypeScript (Legacy)` to `TypeScript` or `JavaScript (Legacy)` to `JavaScript`.

-2. Go to the **Implementation** page, then select the updated Source for detailed setup and usage instructions.
+2. Follow steps on this page for detailed setup and usage instructions.

 3. Remove legacy dependencies from your project.